Passport and National ID card

-A passport or national ID card is normally delivered to the passport office in question within five working days.
+After the application has been approved, the passport or national ID card is normally delivered to the passport office in question within six working days.
 You need to bring your receipt when collecting your passport or national ID card.

 Valid identification at the time of application

 When applying for a new passport or national ID card, you must be able to present identification.
 The following are considered approved forms of identification:

 - A valid Swedish passport (a provisional passport is not a valid form of identification)